SivanBitan/ecommerce_chatbot_chatgpt/README.md

 - Request human assistance by providing full name, email address, and phone number.
 - Get information about the store's return policy by asking about it.
 - Stores and retrieves orders data from a SQLite database.
+- Receive fine-tuned and prompt engineered prompts which are generated though OpenAI API chatgpt-3.5-turbo

 ## Setup